dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ASP.NET Core includes a rich set of built-in middleware, and you can write custom middleware.

-For more information, see <xref:fundamentals/middleware/index>.
+For more information, see [Middleware](xref:fundamentals/middleware/index).

 <a id="host"/>

 ## The host

-The first thing an ASP.NET Core app does on starting up is build a *host*.
+An ASP.NET Core app builds a *host* on startup.
 The host is an object that encapsulates all of the the app's resources, such as:

 * An HTTP server implementation
 * Middleware components